bob-the-hamster/wander/readme-wander.txt

 NEW IN THIS RELEASE

+  * Uses layers so you don't disappear when you walk behind trees and things
   * Fixed crash while sleeping at Inns later in the game
   * New battle theme by Cartlemmy (Josh Merritt)
   * Added a rope-ladder to the roof of Flanat Castle